hmrc/smartpay-connect-stub/README.md

 The smartpay-connect-stub is a stub microservice used in the Face to Face (F2F) service.
 It emulates a group of Barclaycard related systems involved in taking a card payment.
 Those are _smartpay-connect-proxy_ and _smartpay-connect_, connected to a pin enabled device (PED).
 This service emulates the user interaction with the PED.
 Various scenarios can be chosen, which define user behaviour for successful and unsuccessful payments.

-# Websockets and MDTP

-:shrug: Unfortunately because this service exposes a websocket endpoint it can't be deployd to the MDTP platform.
-MDTP doesn't support such technology.
-Therefore this service has to always run on developer's machine.

-:exclamation: It also has to run locally when testing F2F on an integrated environment (like Development, QA or Staging).

-At the moment only Development and Staging are configured to connect to this stub.
-This is done in _face-to-face-frontend_ microservice via setting `smartpayConnectUrl` [property](https://github.com/hmrc/face-to-face-frontend/blob/main/conf/application.conf#L119) pointing to production microservice or this stub.

 # Architecture